thiswillbeyourgithub/wdoc/wdoc/docs/USAGE.md

 * `--import_mode`: bool, default `False`
     * if True, will return the answer from query instead of printing it.
-    The idea is to use if when you import WDoc instead of running it from the cli.
+    The idea is to use if when you import wdoc instead of running it from the cli.
 See `--silent`

 * `--disable_md_printing`: bool, default `True`